-The restructuring instituted in January 2011 involved a 27% reduction in headcount, realignment of responsibilities, and a charge of approximately \$2.2 million, which included charges for severance of \$393,000 that was charged primarily to sales and marketing expense, and inventory of \$1.8 million that was charged to cost of revenues.
+During December 2010 and January 2011 we restructured our business to focus on emerging diabetes products while managing our existing neurodiagnostics activities to generate a positive cash contribution to the Company.
+The restructuring reduced headcount by 27% and involved a charge of approximately \$2.2 million, which included charges for severance of \$393,000 that was charged primarily to sales and marketing expense, and inventory of \$1.8 million that was charged to cost of revenues.
 In accordance with generally accepted accounting principles, \$2.0 million of the charge was recorded in the fourth quarter of 2010, and the remaining \$185,000 in severance was recorded in the first quarter of 2011.
+Following the restructuring, operating expenses have been managed to levels below the prior year.